6a74/WealthOptimizer/README.md

 normalized to fit between 0.0 and 1.0 so they can be easily compared.

 The figure below shows the typical American.
 They make a little more than
 $60k/year.
-Unlike the typical American though, they attempt to max out their retirement accounts.
+Unlike the typical American though, they max out their retirement accounts each year.
 This figure shows that if you expect the long-term real interest rate to be 6% or higher, you might be better off making Roth contributions for a few years.